primalnow/primalname.github.io/_posts/2017-02-02-how-i-became-an-avid-reader.md

 date:   2017-02-02 18:03:54 +0500
 categories: Technology Books
 tags: books, reading, technology, mobile devices, phones, tablets, ipad, android, kindle, amazon
-fq_excerpt:
+description: I have never been able to read books.
+But something helped me get over my reader's block, of 50 years.
+Find out what did the trick.
 fq_featuredimage:
 ---

 I could never read books, and that includes academic books.
 This incapability, was probably why I didn't do so well at school, among other unmentionable, and rather embarrassing, reasons (like laziness).

 I know individuals who are always reading.
 Some of my friends even go to reading holidays.
 I know a couple who travel to exotic locations, just to lounge around, and read books.
 I envied such people who could continually consume the written word.

 All my life I bought books hoping to read them one day.
 I even kept a few of them on my bedside table, thinking that would help me get started.
 As you can guess, it never happened.
 Luckily my life had a reading revolution in May 2016 - just before Ramadan.